Ozzyris/online-board-game/README.md

 - [x] Enter the room by pressing Enter with your name
 - [x] Can click twice on the launch game
 - [x] Have the right url in the sharing block

+- [x] What does happen if I arrived in the lobby when a game has already stared?
+- [x] Redirect the user toward a 404 is the lobby have a wrond id

 #### Board